raj-ponmani/connectify_frontend/README.md

 ## Overview

+This project is a real-time chat application with user connection requests.
+It includes a Django backend with WebSocket support and a React frontend.

+### Getting started

 Follow these steps to set up and run the project.

-### Getting started

 #### 1. Clone this repo on your local.